atredennick/atredennick.github.io/publications.md

 --------------------------------------------

 #### <span style="color:DarkSlateBlue">In review/revision</span>
+**Tredennick, A.T.**, P.B.
+Adler, and F.R.
+Adler.
+In Review.
+The relationship between species richness and ecosystem variability is shaped by the mechanism of coexistence.

 **Tredennick, A.T.**, C. de Mazancourt, M. Loreau, and P.B.
 Adler.
 In Review.
 Environmental responses, not species interactions, determine synchrony of dominant species in semiarid grasslands. [[bioRxiv]](http://biorxiv.org/content/early/2016/11/22/047480) [[repo]](https://github.com/atredennick/community_synchrony)